By Jerry Del Priore

 Ginkgo biloba may also improve memory by increasing circulation to your brain.

-Butcher’s broom, also known as ruscus aculeatus, is plant, which the root is made into herbal formulas.
+Butcher’s broom, also known as ruscus aculeatus, is a plant, which the root is made into herbal formulas.
 Butcher’s broom may help elevate symptoms of leg pain, heaviness, cramps, swelling, varicose veins, itching, and swelling.

 - Engage in a Flexibility Routine